andreanuzzo/drug-discovery-from-metabolites/README.md

 ### 2. Run the code

 #### 2.1.
 Docker
 If you have docker, you can easily run the script as follows, without doing any installation.
-The docker is baised on [rocker/rstudio:3.6](https://www.rocker-project.org) and contains all the packages for installation.
+The docker is based on [rocker/rstudio:3.6](https://www.rocker-project.org) and contains all the packages for installation.
 You can run the code as follows.
 ```
 cd $PATH_TO_YOUR_DIRECTORY